Ilulissat Icefiord - a UNESCO site in Greenland

 The glacier is huge.
 It is 6 kilometres wide and 55 kilometres long.
 That corresponds to 66,000 football fields, and the glacier is known for dropping the same amount of ice in the water on a daily basis, as the annual consumption of water of the entire Manhattan.
 Actually, Sermeq Kujalleq produces 10% of all icebergs in Greenland.

-A boat trip into paradise
+A boat trip into paradise at the Ilulisat Icefiord

 A boat trip to the estuary of the Icefjord is quite an experience.
 Enormous icebergs have run aground by the mouth of the fjord where the water is shallower than further inwards.
 The shallowness is a result of a large sand bank being pushed towards the estuary by the huge icebergs, causing the ice to run aground.
 The icebergs will not move until they have melted enough to break free of the sand bank, or if a large portion of ice calved from the glacier at the base of the fjord pushes more ice forward, or if they are lifted over the sand bank by large waves caused by the calving of major icebergs.